 At a Glance

-Riverside County Flood Control & Water Conservation District is tasked with protecting residents from damaging flood & storm waters.
-As operator of drainage services in California's 3rd fastest growing area, it performs NPDES compliance as the Principal Permittee on 3 MS4 permits issued by three regional water quality boards which oversee pollution control.
+The District protects residents from damaging flood and storm waters as the operator of drainage services in California's third fastest growing area.
+It performs NPDES compliance as the principal permittee on three MS4 permits issued by three regional water quality boards which oversee pollution control.

 Strict adherence to Quality Assurance (QA) requirements and compliance reporting are the most time-consuming and most critical aspects of the District's stormwater management program.
-Complexities include:

 • An excessive collection and storage of metadata from discrete grab sampling events at specific locations and times to thorough review of lab analyses for particular constituents

-* A mixture of frequency of monitoring and approach to each monitoring event at each site, from 1 to 6 times per year, to address prescribed components of each MS4 permit
+• A mixture of frequency of monitoring and approach to each monitoring event at each site, from 1 to 6 times per year, to address prescribed components of each MS4 permit

-* During each field visit, staff may collect information for up to 80 different data fields
+• During each field visit, staff may collect information for up to 80 different data fields

-* Collecting, managing and analyzing thousands of water quality data points during wet and dry weather monitoring seasons in one year
+• Collecting, managing and analyzing thousands of water quality data points during wet and dry weather monitoring seasons in one year

-* Maintaining an auditable chain of custody (COC) documents and lab results
+• Maintaining an auditable chain of custody (COC) documents and lab results

-* Download of lab EDD files from ftp, email, web, and other sources
+• Download of lab EDD files from ftp, email, web, and other sources

 • Verification of actual lab results and ordered lab analysis and usage of approved vocabulary (Refer to the 'Sample Results' screen capture in the image gallery; parameter value exceedances are noted in red font.)

 • Analysis and verification of reporting limits, objectives and NPDES permit requirements

 - District personnel are able to recover hours (or days) and reallocate time to other responsibilities.
 Automated alerts notify staff when their attention to more pressing issues is needed.